jamessimone/apex-rollup/README.md

 - `Lookup Field On Lookup Object` - the API Name of the field on the lookup object that matches the value stored in `Lookup Field On Calc Item`
 - `Rollup Field On Lookup Object` - the API Name of the field on the lookup object where the rolled-up values will be stored (I've been using AnnualRevenue on the account as an example)
 - `Rollup Context` - INSERT / UPSERT / UPDATE / DELETE
 - `Rollup Operation` - the operation you're looking to perform.
-Acceptable values are SUM / MIN / MAX / AVERAGE / COUNT / COUNT_DISTINCT / CONCAT / CONCAT_DISTINCT.
+Acceptable values are SUM / MIN / MAX / AVERAGE / COUNT / COUNT_DISTINCT / CONCAT / CONCAT_DISTINCT / FIRST / LAST.
 Both CONCAT and CONCAT_DISTINCT separate values with commas
 - `Calc item changed fields` (optional) - comma-separated list of field API Names to filter items from being used in the rollup calculations unless all the stipulated fields have changed
 - `Full Recalculation Default Number Value` (optional) - for some rollup operations (SUM / COUNT-based operations in particular), you may want to start fresh with each batch of calculation items provided.
 When this value is provided, it is used as the basis for rolling values up to the "parent" record (instead of whatever the pre-existing value for that field on the "parent" is, which is the default behavior). **NB**: it's valid to use this field to override the pre-existing value on the "parent" for number-based fields, _and_ that includes Date / Datetime / Time fields as well.
 In order to work properly for these three field types, however, the value must be converted into UTC milliseconds.
 You can do this easily using Anonymous Apex, or a site such as [Current Millis](https://currentmillis.com/).
 - `Full Recalculation Default String Value` (optional) - same as `Full Recalculation Default Number Value`, but for String-based fields (including Lookup and Id fields).
 - `SOQL Where Clause To Exclude Calc Items` (optional) - add conditions to filter the calculation items that are used. **Note** - the fields, especially parent-level fields, _must_ be present on the calculation items or the filtering will not work correctly.
 - `Is Full Record Set` (optional) - by default, if the records you are passing in comprise the full set of child items for a given lookup item but none of them "qualify" to be rolled up (either due to the use of the Calc Item Where Clause, Changed Fields On Calc Item, or a custom Evaluator), Rollup aborts early.
 If you know you have the exhaustive list of records to be used for a given lookup item **and** you stipulate the Full Recalculation Default Number (or String) Value, you can override the existing rollup item's amount by toggling this field
+- `Order By (First/Last)` (optional) - at present, only valid when FIRST/LAST is used as the Rollup Operation.
+This is the API name of a text/date/number-based field that you would like to order the calculation items by. **Note** unlike DLRS, this field is _not_ optional on a first/last operation; a validation rule will enforce that you supply a value here, even if the value used is the same as the field you are rolling up on.

 Unfortunately, the "Description" section for Invocable fields does not show up as help text within the Flow Builder, but hopefully it's clear how each property should be configured!